GabeGar/FM-product-preview-card-component/README.md

 -   I decided to utilize react's useEffect and useState hooks, to add event listeners on the global window object and store current image src as state.
 That way, I could swap the src in the app component, based on the current window size and update said src state accordingly, whenever someone resizes the window.
 I went down this path to reinforce some of my react skills, though I am aware that there are a few other ways of handling this process of image swapping.

--   Snippet below for my method (within the app component):
+-   Snippet below for my method (within the App.jsx):

 ```js - react
 // Outside App